 Where do vegans obtain omega-3?

-Good sources of omega-3 fats are the oils of some nuts and seeds such as flax, mustard, hemp, rapeseed and walnuts.
+Good sources of omega-3 fats are the oils of some nuts and seeds such as flax, mustard, hemp, rapeseed and walnuts: remember to ground up flaxseeds and chia seeds to get the goodness out of them.
 Making rapeseed (canola) oil your primary kitchen oil is an affordable, straight-forward approach to obtaining good fats.
 Why not try hemp milk and spirulina powder (also high in omega-3) in smoothies, walnuts on your breakfast cereal, or ground flax seeds in baking?

 Other sources of omega-3 include green leafy vegetables, soya and grains; however, vegans should not rely on these sources as they tend to be high in omega-6, which can inhibit omega-3 uptake.